Canal Cruising 2019

 That weekend we went up to Agden at Friday tea-time after Ange had finished work.
 We had a nice relaxing evening followed by an equally relaxing Saturday, later eating our lunch alfresco.
 We caught-up with more of our fellow Agden moorers and chatted to our neighbour Vinnie Pyke's son-in-law who had just purchased a copy of "The Duke's Cut".
 I don't think that he expected the author to be moored next to his step-father-in-law's boat though.
 Ange had family commitments that evening so we headed for home at tea-time after an enjoyable and relaxing twenty four hours.
 Just what we needed to recharge our batteries.

 Alfresco lunch at Agden with a hopeful Ruby

 Two weeks later there was the Lymm CC cruise to The Swan With Two Nicks at Little Bollington.
 We arrived at Agden on the Friday evening but didn't set off until the following morning after we had helped Paul clear the foliage from the fence that he had cut off.
 We cruised to just after the Little Bollington Underbridge and turned around before mooring.

-Classic cabin cruiser "Jacqueline" moored at Agden
+Classic wooden cabin cruiser "Jacqueline" moored at Agden

 Little Bollington Underbridge